Victoria Márquez Mees

 Rebeca García, a native of Mexico, has been the MICI’s Senior Office Support and Administrative Assistant since 2010.

 Rebeca has worked at the Inter-American Development Bank for more than 20 years as an Executive Assistant in the Office of the Executive Directors for Mexico and the Dominican Republic.
 Prior to that, she worked at the Mexican Treasury Department as the Assistant to the Director of International Financial Bodies.

 She studied International Communications at Northern Virginia Community College, and has a degree in Bilingual Executive Secretarial Studies from the Michigan Institute of Mexico.

 Rebeca’s native language is Spanish; she also speaks English and has basic knowledge of Portuguese.

 Rosario Lino, a citizen of Peru, has been the Senior Outreach and Communications Officer since June 2015.

 Rosario’s professional experience is in the field of development and communications project management.
 She specializes in the management of audiovisual projects, ranging from television programs to documentaries, advertisements, and educational and corporate videos.
 She has developed communications projects for a number of organizations and media outlets around the world, and has taught classes and seminars at various universities and institutions.

 She studied Communication Sciences with a concentration in advertising and audiovisual media at the University of Lima and attended several programs at the Sender Freies Berlin Television Training Center.
 In addition, she took courses and participated in workshops related to the field of communications, including journalism, cinematography, narrative techniques, documentaries, educational projects, and marketing, among others.

 She speaks English in addition to her native Spanish.

-Rodrigo’s native language is Spanish.
-He also speaks English and intermediate French.
+Her native language is Spanish, and she also speaks English and Portuguese.